Stanford Children's Health - Lucile Packard Children's Hospital

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Experience : Minimum of 1 or more years of Post-Partum experience.
-Highly preferred L&D or high risk antepartum
+Experience: Minimum one year acute care or Post-Partum experience.
+Highly preferred: L&D or high risk antepartum experience.

 Knowledge, Skills, and Abilities

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.